olgaderyabina97/react-native-android-thumbnail/README.md

 # react-native-android-thumbnail

 A native android component, which loads a visual thumbnail for the given contentUri, useful for showing many images from android devices.
-The package also provides a module for getting images' info, such as uri, albume name, size, image name and contentURI for loading thumbnail
+The package also provides a module for getting images' info, such as uri, album name, size, image name and contentURI for loading thumbnail

 ## Installation